adriangohjw/adriangohjw.github.io/_posts/2021-08-07-book-summary-refactoring-improving-the-design-of-existing-code.md

 Why it is better:
 - Exceptions should be used for exceptional behaviour - behaviour that is an unexpected error, and not acts as a substitute for conditional tests.
 If you can reasonably expect the caller to check the condition before calling the operation, you should provide a test.

+Note:
+- I am on the fence about this.
+I feel like it adds more distraction to someone reading it by bloating up the logic portion of the code.
+Think about it, as opposed to being focused on `values[period_number]`, you are now bothered by the checks, which worsen the time taken for someone to comprehend what this code does.

 ---
 <br>